hschneider/macos-sign-notarize/README.md

 **Automate Apple's Sign- and Notarization-Process from commandline.**

-You can easily sign and notarize macOS Apps, PKGs and DMGs right from your terminal.
+With this scripts, you can easily sign and notarize macOS Apps, PKGs and DMGs.
 No more commandline parameters to remember.
 Just setup the baked-in credentials and you are good to go.

 ## sign